Education

 • Primary Organs: The ovaries produce eggs (ova) and hormones such as estrogen and progesterone.

-• Supporting Structures: Supporting structures include fallopian tubes, uterus, cervix, and vagina.
+• In addition, Supporting Structures: Supporting structures include fallopian tubes, uterus, cervix, and vagina.

 Human reproduction: the miracle of life